 The Board continues to believe that some form of booth renter recognition will increase consumer protection.
-Consumers should have the right to know who they are ultimately doing business with and a booth renter is operating as their own small business.
-The inspection process will not be impacted as inspectors are already in the establishment and writing individual inspection reports.
-Under Section 11 of this report the Board is requesting the statutory authority to formally recognize booth renters.
+Consumers should know who they are ultimately doing business with and that a booth renter is operating as a separate business.
+The inspection process will not be impacted as inspectors are already in the establishment and write individual inspection reports.